 Authoritarian parenting style follows strict rules and discipline methods.

 Authoritarian parenting is an old-school type of parenting, where parents do not take the child’s feelings into account and therefore they are not allowed to negotiate.
 They are expected to obey the rules and have to face punishments if they break the rules.

 Authoritarian parents are famous for saying “because I said so”.
 Kids often do not understand the motives behind the rules, as they are not given much explanation.

-Authoritarian parents take decisions for their kids controlling every aspect of their lives.
+Authoritarian parents make decisions for their kids controlling every aspect of their lives.
 As a result, they follow rules only because they have to, and it affects their self-esteem badly.

 Children raised under this type of parenting do not receive love and nurturing.

-Authoriatrian parents often appear as cold and harsh and do not express their love for kids.
-They are quick to criticize and yell, and rarely gives praise or encourage kids.
+Authoritarian parents often appear as cold and harsh and do not express their love for kids.
+They are quick to criticize and yell, and rarely give praise or encourage kids.

 How does authoritarian parenting affect children?